-We at Salt digital recruitment agency believe that the gig economy has revolutionised the workplace, opening up contracting opportunities for workers to find the right role with the right level of flexibility for them.
+We at Salt, an award-winning digital recruitment agency believe that the gig economy has revolutionised the workplace, opening up contracting opportunities for workers to find the right role with the right level of flexibility for them.
 As well as enabling companies’ access to the best talent in the marketplace for critical project-based work.
 What started out as niche contracting positions for limited timeframes has opened up to all manner of positions and industries.

 But before handing in your notice and envisioning yourself working in your PJs or remotely on a beach, we recommend you take into consideration the 5 points below to prepare yourself for the life of a contractor:

 Showcase your talent